How to Apply: Research Awards

 - A 250-word project summary

 Students applying for renewal must upload a 1-2 page summary of previous research experience in addition to the 5 page written proposal.

 The proposal should be updated to reflect the new timeline, updated objectives and methodologies (if applicable), and how the previous research has informed the current direction of the project.
-Proposals which appear to be "recycled" from a previous term, do not reflect substantive progress or insights* gained from the previous term of funding, or that do not outline a clear objective for continuing the project will not be recommended for funding.
+Proposals which appear to be "recycled" from a previous term, do not reflect substantive progress or insights gained from the previous term of funding, or that do not outline a clear objective for continuing the project will not be recommended for funding.

 *Note - progress may not be "results," in every case, but perhaps insights gained through the research process.
 For example, if you ran a set of experiments that failed in one term, renewal may still be warranted if these "failed" experiments provided insights to a new direction or approach to the problem.
 The review committee understands that research does not always go as planned - in fact, this is often what points us toward more innovative ways of considering our reserach questions.
 Your goal, in the renewal, is to make the case for how your previous term of funding left you better prepared to tackle the problem in a second term of funding!

-Please keep in mind that USP does not provide travel grants expressly to support students' participation in study-abroad or expedition-based courses.
+Please keep in mind that USP does not provide travel and conference awards expressly to support students' participation in study-abroad or expedition-based courses.
 Students planning to engage in a substantive research or creative project in conjunction with the trip, however, are encouraged to apply for project support through our research grants program.
 USP has funded a number of successful expedition-based projects in the past, and welcomes these applications.

 Since expeditions-based projects may face unique challenges ranging from language barriers, to accessing data/subjects, to time constraints in balancing an independent research project with the rigors of the course and travel schedule, students and mentors should carefully consider the time investment a project will require both in the field and in preparation before the trip (establishing contacts, conducting the background research, etc.).
 Please be sure that you clearly address the steps you will take prior to the trip to prepare for conducting your research, as well as the contacts and plans you have in place to carry out the research once you arrive.
 Students should also address a contingency plan to ensure that they have adequate contacts and supports in place to safely conduct their research and travels.